What is the GMAT Focus Edition? Everything You Need to Know

 Designed cooperatively with leading business schools, the new version of the GMAT, called the “GMAT Focus Edition,” became available on November 7, 2023.

-The current version of the GMAT will be available until January 31, 2024.
-After this date, the GMAT Focus Edition will be the only version of the GMAT available.
+The legacy version of the GMAT was available until January 31, 2024.
+As of February 1, 2024, the GMAT Focus Edition is the only version of the GMAT available.

 While the GMAT Focus Edition is still a developing story, here is what we know for sure from MBA.com: